GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

 To view the app, open the URL in your browser.

-# Using the app
+# Using the SonarQube community edition

-#### View the app in the Google Cloud Console
+#### View the application in the Google Cloud Console

-To get the Console URL for your app, run the following command:
+To get the Console URL for your application, run the following command:

 ```shell
 echo "https://console.cloud.google.com/kubernetes/application/${ZONE}/${CLUSTER}/${NAMESPACE}/${APP_INSTANCE_NAME}"